 Evaluate

-The {Evaluate:} function, available in workflow actions, form rule actions, and task type rule actions, allows for mathematical functions to be performed on numbers and dates.
+The {Evaluate:<expression>} function, available in workflow triggers & actions, form rule actions, task type rule actions, and Scheduled Jobs API Import Mapping allows for mathematical functions to be performed on numbers and dates.

 The table below includes a selection of commonly used {Evaluate} functions.
 For a full list of possible expressions, please see these helpful online resources: